Chromium Picolinate

 Absorption & Bioavailability

 Good — the picolinate form is specifically designed to enhance chromium absorption compared to other chromium salts.
-One rat study suggests co-administration with silk sericin may further improve bioavailability, but this has not been confirmed in humans.
+One rat study suggests sericin may further enhance bioavailability, but this hasn't been confirmed in humans.

 Red Flags to Watch For